shoumodip/dwmbar/README.md

 - `for ... in; do ... done`

 ### `loop`
 Start the loop of the statusbar.
-Use this if you have some modules which are to repeated after a specific interval.
+Use this if you have some modules which are to be repeated after a specific interval.

 Command:
 ```console